caithmac/upsc-digitalgarden/src/site/notes/UPSC/Feminism.md

 - Sex refers to biological difference between male and female these difference are unalterable.
 - Gender on the other hand is cultural role that society ascribe to man and women.
 - Gender difference is imposed thorough masculanity.
-- pATRIARCHIAL IDEA BLUR THE distinction b/w gender and sex, the difference is based on biology.
+- PATRIARCHIAL IDEA BLUR THE distinction b/w gender and sex, the difference is based on biology.
 - Femisnist believe that there is no logical link b/w sexx and gender.
 Gender difference are socialy connecte.

 >Women are not born but made.

 - [[Personal is political|Personal is political]]